strapi/documentation/docs/user-docs/latest/content-manager/introduction-to-content-manager.md

 - duplicate <Fa-Copy />, edit <Fa-PencilAlt /> (see [Writing content](../content-manager/writing-content.md)) or delete <Fa-TrashAlt /> (see [Deleting content](../content-manager/saving-and-publishing-content.md#deleting-content)) an entry.

 ::: tip 💡 TIP
-Sorting can be enabled for any field displayed in the list view table (see [Configuring the views of a content type](../content-manager/configuring-view-of-content-type.md)).
+Sorting can be enabled for most fields displayed in the list view table (see [Configuring the views of a content type](../content-manager/configuring-view-of-content-type.md)).
 Click on a field name, in the header of the table, to sort on that field.
 :::

 ### Filtering entries